auchenberg/kenneth.io/source/_posts/2015-07-03-safari-isnt-the-problem-but-the-lack-of-browser-choice-in-ios-is.md

 - It's creates a big overhead for web developers as they forced to cater for mobile Safari’s slow update cycle, with hacks and workarounds for bugs and issues, that are fixed in other browsers.
 This is where the “new IE” reasoning has it’s roots.

-- It’s holding the mobile web in general back, as the web isn’t better than the lowest common denominator, and by having a dominant mobile platform where the web only is being updated once a year, and by one vendor, simply slows down the distrubtion of new features, which slows down the innovation on the web.
+- It’s holding the mobile web back, as the web isn’t better than the lowest common denominator, and by having a dominant mobile platform where the web only is being updated once a year, and by one vendor, it simply slows down the distribution of new features, which ultimately slows down the innovation on the web.

 This is why I suggested to [start a petition](https://github.com/h5bp/lazyweb-requests/issues/181#issuecomment-117436986), so we, in the web community, can raise our voices and create awareness of this fundamental problem for the web.